Operant Conditioning & Its Effects

 He named this behavior “respondent”.

-Skinner’s theory was influenced by psychologist Edward Thorndike, who called it the “Law of effect”.
+Skinner’s theory was influenced by Edward Thorndike’s “Law of effect”

-While the process relies on a simple notion that the actions followed by reinforcement are more strengthened and will be repeated in the future.
-For example, if your jokes make everybody laugh, you will probably tell similar jokes again to get desired behavior.
-Furthermore, if your certain gesture results in getting praise, you are more likely to repeat it next time.
-The preceding action is strengthened since the behavior was followed by a desirable outcome.
+The process is based on the idea that actions followed by reinforcement are strengthened and repeated.
+For instance, if your jokes make people laugh, you’ll likely tell similar jokes again.
+Similarly, if a certain gesture gets praise, you’re more likely to repeat it.
+The action is strengthened because it led to a desirable outcome.

 The Components